HTprog/Applied-Programming-for-Data-Analytics/README.md

 # Applied-Programming-for-Data-Analytics

-This repository contains all of my work for the Data Analytics programme in Politeknik Brunei.
+This repository contains all of my work from my time in Politeknik Brunei for its Data Analytics Programme.
 It includes all scripts from lectures, tutorials and assignments.